tony-albanese/ci-project-4/README.md

 # Unfixed Bugs
 + An uncaught TypeError is thrown when the pages load.
 This does not seem to cause any performance issues.
 The reason that it is unfixed is that it is triggered by the Bootstrap JavaScript method having to do with the closing the alert dialog.
 The method timeout in which alert.close() is called is taken directly from Code Institute.
 ![TypeError](assets/screenshots/bs_error.png)
-+ The SignUp and SignIn pages are using the default Bootstrap form styling and are not aligned properly.
++ The SignUp and SignIn pages are using the default Bootstrap form styling and the form fields are not aligned properly.
 Using the crispyforms in the template would automatically align these elements.
 However, this tag causes the elements not to render.
 Since this is a cosmetic issue, a fix will have to wait for a future release.

 ## Features to Improve
 The following features could be added to BookShelf in future development cycles: